Yoast/plugin-development-docker/README.md

 This container is already preconfigured with XDebug.
 The only thing left to do is to configure your IDE and browser.

+### Running WP CLI commands.

+You can run `./wp.sh` to run WP CLI commands.
+By default this will execute the command in the first running WordPress container ( created from this project ).
+However if the first argument is the name of a container it will specifically run in that container.

+For example: `./wp.sh shell` will run `wp shell` in the first active WordPress installation. `./wp.sh woocommerce-wordpress cache flush` will run `wp cache flush` in the woocommerce-wordpresss installation.

 #### PHPStorm
 If you are using PHPStorm follow these instructions:
 1. Open up `Preferences -> Languages & Frameworks -> PHP -> Servers`